 So it happened, the first time in over a year, I got bitten by a cat.
 Lovely and deep of course.

 How?
-I was drying a cat, and the cat was getting scared, then relaxed over my arm and, of course, I trusted it, and then I got a quick bite.
+I was drying a cat, and the cat was getting scared, then relaxed over my arm, and of course, I trusted it, and then I got a quick bite.

 It’s always my fault.
 I always learn from each cat bite, really, that’s how I learned.
 The hard way.